lucagrulla/cw/README.md

 ## AWS credentials and configuration

 `cw` uses the default credentials profile (stored in ./aws/credentials) for authentication and shared config (.aws/config) for identifying the target AWS region.
 Both profile and region are overridable with the  `profile` and `region` global flags.

+## v2.* to v3.* command syntax breaking changes

+In v3.x the syntax of the ```tail``` command has changed.

+* The optional begin and end tail timestamps are now command flags, `--begin` and `--end`.
+* Log group and optional stream changed from being positional arguments to be a single argument tuple with `:` as a separator: `mygroup:mystream`
+* Example:
+  * old syntax: `cw tail my-group my-stream 2018-12-21:09 2018-12-21:12`
+  * new syntax: `cw tail -b2018-12-21:09 -e2018-12-21:12 mygroup:mystream`